-A peer-to-peer connection allows the IEEE 1394 devices in your TV network to talk to each other without the further need of TV intervention once the peer-to-peer connection need of TV intervention once the peer-to-peer connection is established.
-With the connection established, you can turn off the TV or use it to watch another device.

-For example, the TV can set up a connection for an IEEE 1394 cable box that sends a program to another device for viewing.
-NetCommand establishes the connection between the two devices.
-Set up a recording over a peer-to-peer connection the same as you would any other NetCommand-controlled recording.
+A peer-to-peer connection allows the IEEE 1394 devices in your TV network to talk to each other without the further need of TV intervention once the peer-to-peer connection is established.
+For example, the TV can setup a connection for an A/V Disc or DVCR that sends a recorded program to an IEEE 1394 monitor in another room.
+NetCommand will establish the connection between the two devices.
+Once the connection has been established, the TV can be turned off or used to watch another device.
+Recording from digital channels to a DVCR is also a peer-to-peer connection.
+In this case, the TV is one of the devices in the peer-to-peer connection.